 'Don’t you dare lecture me' - Taoiseach accuses Sinn Féin of exploiting housing crisis

-The Taoiseach has accused Sinn Féin of exploiting the housing crisis for electoral gain

 The Taoiseach has accused Sinn Féin of exploiting the housing crisis for electoral gain with “serial” opposition to housing developments across the country.